-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES CRITERIA REQUIRED 1b) At least 90% of texts are authentic and offer rich opportunities for students to meet the grade-level ELA standards; the texts are well-crafted, representing the quality of content, language, and writing that is produced by experts in various disciplines. are "very complex," the building of topic knowledge with informational texts makes the placement of this text appropriate.
-A "Trade Book Procurement List" was provided along with an in-depth "Text Analysis" document to further explain the placement of many texts within each unit.
-The majority of texts are authentic and well-crafted and offer rich opportunities for students to meet the standards.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES makes the placement of this text appropriate.
+A "Trade Book Procurement List" was provided along with an indepth "Text Analysis" document to further explain the placement of many texts within each unit.
+REQUIRED 1b) At least 90% of texts are authentic 14 and offer rich opportunities for students to meet the grade-level ELA standards; the texts are well-crafted, representing the quality of content, language, and writing that is produced by experts in various disciplines.
+Yes The majority of texts are authentic and well-crafted and offer rich opportunities for students to meet Grade 5 ELA standards.
 Of the 17 texts taught over the course of the four modules, one is written by EL Education staff for instructional purposes.
-The publisher-authored text, "Bite at Night!" is used in Module 2, Unit 3 as an exemplar narrative text to build an understanding of plot structure in a narrative text.
+The publisher-authored text, "Bite at Night!" is used in Module 2: Unit 3 as an exemplar narrative text to build understanding of plot structure in a narrative text.
 The narrative is based on the experiences of a scientist, Meg Lowman, that are briefly described in "The Most Beautiful Roof in the World," which is an authentic text that students also read in the module; therefore, students are familiar with the character and setting.
 The text is well-crafted and worthy of multiple reads as reflected in the curriculum.
-After engaging in multiple reads of "Bite at Night!" students then choose a different scene from "The Most Beautiful Roof in the World" and write a first-person narrative from a selected character's point of view.
-The majority of instructional time is spent engaging with the following authentic texts, "Esperanza Rising" by Pam Munoz Ryan, "The Universal Declaration of Human Rights" by the United Nations, "The Universal Declaration of Human Rights- Abridged for Youth," "A Life Like Mine: How Children Live Around the World" by DK Publishing, "Seeds of Change: Planting a Path to Peace" by Jen Johnson, "The Great Kapok Tree" by Lynne Cherry, "The Most Beautiful Roof in the World" by Kathryn Lasky, "Promises to Keep: How Jackie Robinson Changed America" by Sharon Robinson, "Jim Abbott" by Rick
+After engaging in multiple reads of "Bite at Night!", students then choose a different scene from "The Most Beautiful Roof in the World" and write a first-person narrative from a selected character's point of view.
+The majority of instructional time is spent engaging with the following authentic texts, "Esperanza Rising" by Pam Munoz Ryan, "The Universal Declaration of Human Rights" by the United Nations, "The Universal Declaration of Human Rights -Abridged for Youth," "A Life Like Mine: How Children Live Around the World" by DK Publishing, "Seeds of Change: Planting a Path to Peace" by Jen Johnson, "The Great Kapok Tree" by Lynne Cherry, "The Most Beautiful Roof in the World" by Kathryn Lasky, "Promises to Keep: How Jackie Robinson Changed America" by Sharon Robinson, "Jim Abbott" by Rick Swain, "Free Minds and Hearts at Work" by Jackie Robinson, "Eight Days: A Story of Haiti" by Edwidge Danticat, "In the Water Where the City Ends" by Simone White, "Hurricane Katrina: Superdome Poem" by Shelton "Shakespeare" Alexander, "Job" by Kwame Dawes, "How Well is Your Community Prepared?" by Scholastic, and "Know the

-$^{\rm 14}$ Authentic texts are previously published rather than "commissioned."
+$^{^{\}rm 14}$ Authentic texts are previously published rather than "commissioned."